 Prior to the start of the Braided Hair Half Cent series, the denomination had last been produced for circulation in 1835.
 The new series was first minted in 1840 but struck in proof format only for nearly a decade.
 The first circulation strikes would not be seen until 1849.

-Collecting the circulation strikes can be very enjoyable, as no real rarities exist, except in ultra high grade.
+Collecting the circulation strikes can be very approachable, as no real rarities exist, except in ultra high grade.
 Few coins are well worn, and AU+ or even uncirculated coins are within reach of most collectors.
 Combined with the fact that most mintages were limited and the reasonable cost of these pieces, the series represents a perfect set for the beginning collector of early copper.